 Read More: Places to Visit in Covent Garden

 Best Places to Stay in London’s West End

 A hotel as chic as its address

 One of London’s exciting 2017 hotel openings, The Henrietta has hit the ground running – building a reputation as an exclusive yet enjoyable place to stay in the heart of Covent Garden.

 Excellent quality hospitality is the key to their success.
-You’d expect no less from the folk behind the Experimental Cocktail Bar and the Grand Pigalle Hotel in Paris.
+You’d expect no less from the folk behind the Experimental Cocktail Club and the Grand Pigalle Hotel in Paris.

 Inside the hotel feels like someone’s (very expensive) home.
 That’s partly down to the size (18 rooms) and partly down to the decor.
 Think contemporary minimalist with quirky art deco touches.

 Interior designer Dorothée Meilichzon has gone to town in the bedrooms – gold lamps, mirrors, upholstered headboards.
 It all sounds too garish for words when you describe it, but in reality it’s just beautiful.

 It’s nice to see something a bit different to the standard white walls with neutral accents favoured by many hotels.

 Foodies will relish the chance to eat in The Henrietta Hotel’s restaurant, the brainchild of one of London’s most talked about chefs, Ollie Dabbous.